andreaskastl/calendarize_address/README.md

 ## Introduction
 - Extends **Typo3 Calendar extension `calendarize`** with location and organizer records based on popular **Typo3 Address extension `tt_address`**
 - Includes adapted event detail view for calendarize extension
-- Provides new location view with address details and optionally a Google Maps visualisation of the location
+- Provides new location view with address details and related events.
+Optionally a Google Maps visualisation of the location is possible.
-- Provides new organizer view with address details
+- Provides new organizer view with address details and related events

 ## Administration